pi0/nuxtjs-node6/README.md

 This is particularly useful for running in AWS Lambda, which currently only support node 6.10 as its most recent supported version

+# NOTE

+The latest build of nuxt-edge supports Node 6.x again by automatically falling back to legacy dist.
+Useful for Google Cloud Functions users.